DjangoGirls/translation-guide/when_its_ready.md

-# When the Translation is Ready
+# Publishing translation

+Yay!
+If you're reading this, you may just finished your translation.
+OMG, so awesome.
+Congratulations!
+We know how much work it is.

 Time to explain our process of publishing a new translation of the tutorial.
 It is far from ideal and we would love to automate it in a future.

+If you want to make it easier for us, you can follow the steps below to submit a pull request straight to the [tutorial repository](https://github.com/DjangoGirls/tutorial).
+If you are not sure how to do something, just [open a Github issue](https://github.com/DjangoGirls/tutorial/issues/new) and we will take care of that for you.

 We use Spanish (`es`) as an example, but of course you need to adjust it to the language you're publishing.

-Here is an example PR for publishing translation: https://github.com/DjangoGirls/tutorial/pull/273
+Here is an example PR for publishing a translation: https://github.com/DjangoGirls/tutorial/pull/273

 Crowdin
 -------

 1. Go [here](https://crowdin.com/project/django-girls-tutorial/settings#translations)
-2. Click on `Build project` button
+2. Click on `Build project` button.
+If you don't have permission to do that part, please email [hello@djangogirls.org](mailto:hello@djangogirls.org).
 3. After the build is done, click on `Download` button next to the language you want to publish.

 Move files to tutorial
 -------------

 1. Pull our tutorial from master
-2. Create a new branch called `spanish`
+2. Create a new branch called `spanish` (`git checkout -b spanish`)
 3. Unzip file you downloaded from Crowdin.
 In the folder you will see two folders: es and _book.
 Copy folder es and place it in root directory of tutorial (next to en, pl, uk).
 4. Edit LANGS.md (in root directory of a tutorial) and add there a link to the language version.
-Example.
+[Example](https://github.com/DjangoGirls/tutorial/commit/569f10512bb5642661093dcbcc0ed7683d65cb38).
-5. Commit this as a first version to a branch
+5. Commit this as a first version of translation to a branch

 Fix what Crowdin broke
 -----------